 Owners Consider This Before Selling Your Property

-So, as a property investor, when the market begins to grow, you can expect to be contacted left, right and centre by agents promising you motivated buyers and big gains if you sell your investment property.
+So, as a property investor, when the property market begins to grow, you can expect to be contacted left, right and centre by real estate agents promising you motivated buyers and big gains if you sell your investment property.

 Hey, everyone’s got to make a living, so you can’t blame them.
 But before you let them convince you to sell, think long and hard about what it would mean for your goals.